acsarchive/.github/profile/README.md

 ## Hi there 👋

-This organization will record some learning notes when I leanr **CS**, like data structure, database, operating system, computer network.
+This organization will record some learning notes when I learn **CS**, like data structure, database, operating system, and computer network.

 <!--